 2. Warm up with a wintery walk

-If you’re looking to work off the Christmas pud with a winter walk, here are a few of our favourites.
-Crickley Hill Country Park just south of Cheltenham has spectacular views over the Cotswolds with a 3-mile circular route around the top.
-Or you can take a 4-mile route from Bourton-on-the-Water along the River Windrush to Lower Slaughter and on to Stow-on-the-Wold.
+If you’re looking to work off the Christmas indulgence with a winter walk, here are a few of our favourites.
+Leckhampton Hill south of Cheltenham has spectacular views from the top, with a 3-mile loop across its rare limestone grassland.
+Or you can follow a 5.4-mile circular route from Bourton-on-the-Water along the Rivers Windrush and Eye to Upper and Lower Slaughter.

-From Broadway there’s a 4-mile circular walk to the fairytale Broadway Tower and through the deer park before descending back down to the village.
-You can also follow the start of the Cotswold Way from Chipping Campden for the 3-mile circular walk to the viewpoint at Dover’s Hill, where you can see as far as the Black Mountains in Wales on a clear day.
+From Broadway there’s a 4.4-mile circular walk which climbs up to the fairytale Broadway Tower and through the deer park before descending back down to the village.
+You can also follow the start of the Cotswold Way from Chipping Campden for the 4.1-mile circular walk to the viewpoint at Dover’s Hill, where you can see as far as the Black Mountains in Wales on a clear day.

 3. Take the kids on an outdoor adventure